DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Captain Toad](https://www.nintendo.com/games/detail/captain-toad-treasure-tracker-switch/) is a good 3D action-puzzle on small maps.
 Especially perfect to play in portative mode with a touch screen.

-#### Monster Hunter: Rise

-{% include image path="monster-hunter-rise.jpg" alt="Monster Hunter: Rise" link=true %}

-[Monster Hunter](https://www.nintendo.com/games/detail/monster-hunter-rise-switch/) is a good RPG with a focus on a fight.
-The game is imbued with an Asian spirit.

 #### The Legend of Zelda: Link's Awakening

 {% include image path="links-awakening.jpg" alt="The Legend of Zelda: Link's Awakening" link=true %}